oliora/cmake-30-minutes-talk/README.md

-# cmake-30-minutes
+# Introduction to CMake in 30 Minutes

-Slides and code example for "Introduction to CMake in 30 Minutes" talk
+Slides and code examples for "Introduction to CMake in 30 Minutes" talk given to [Dutch C++ Group](https://www.meetup.com/The-Dutch-Cpp-Group/).